 Cathay Pacific Group Orders 32 More Airbus A321neos

-Cathay Pacific Group has just announced its intention to double its Airbus A321neo order.
-That’s pretty significant, when you consider that Cathay Pacific didn’t even have any narrow body jets a few years ago…
+In early August 2023, Cathay Pacific Group announced its intention to double its Airbus A321neo order.
+That’s pretty significant, when you consider that Cathay Pacific didn’t even have any narrow body jets a few years ago.
+There’s now an update, as this order has been finalized.

 Cathay Pacific orders 32 more Airbus A321neos

-The Cathay Pacific Group has stated its intention to purchase up to 32 Airbus A321neo and A320neo aircraft, as it continues to invest in expanding and modernizing its fleet, and growing flight connectivity at Hong Kong International Airport (HKG).
+The Cathay Pacific Group has placed a firm order for 32 Airbus A321neo and A320neo aircraft, as it continues to invest in expanding and modernizing its fleet, and growing flight connectivity at Hong Kong International Airport (HKG).

 These additional aircraft are expected to be delivered by 2029, and will join the fleets of both Cathay Pacific and HK Express, primarily serving destinations in mainland China, and elsewhere in Asia.
-It’s not entirely clear how many of those “up to” 32 aircraft are firm orders rather than options, and it’s also not yet clear what the split is between the A321neo and A320neo.
+It’s not yet known how the order will be broken down between the A321neo and A320neo, as the airline group has flexibility there.

 Here’s how Cathay Pacific CEO Ronald Lam describes this order: